awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-managing.md

  To remove an Aurora cluster from an Aurora global database with the RDS API, run the [RemoveFromGlobalCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RemoveFromGlobalCluster.html) action\.

-## Deleting an Aurora Global Database<a name="aurora-global-database-deleting"></a>
+## Deleting an Aurora global database<a name="aurora-global-database-deleting"></a>

  Before you can delete an Aurora global database, make sure that you first remove or delete the global database's clusters\.
 Because a global database typically holds business\-critical data, you can't delete the global database and the associated clusters in a single step\.
-For instructions about how to remove a cluster from a global database, which makes it a standalone Aurora cluster again, see [Removing a Cluster from an Aurora Global Database](#aurora-global-database-detaching)\.
-For a procedure that demonstrates how to delete clusters after they are removed, see [Deleting a DB Instance in an Aurora DB Cluster](USER_DeleteInstance.md)\.
+For instructions about how to remove a cluster from a global database, which makes it a standalone Aurora cluster again, see [Removing a cluster from an Aurora global database](#aurora-global-database-detaching)\.
+For a procedure that demonstrates how to delete clusters after they are removed, see [Deleting a DB instance in an Aurora DB cluster](USER_DeleteInstance.md)\.

 ### Console<a name="aurora-global-database-delete.console"></a>